 Section 19.1 Seniority.
-For purposes of this Agreement, "Seniority" shall be defined as total continuous service as a full-time employee of the bargaining unit.
-Seniority shall begin to accumulate on the date an individual becomes employed in a position within the bargaining unit.
-Continuous service shall reflect the uninterrupted service of an employee as calculated by years/days of service.
-Continuous service shall be interrupted only when a "break in service" occurs.
-A "break in service" shall occur in the following instances:
+For purposes of this Agreement, "Seniority" will be defined as total continuous service as a full-time employee of the bargaining unit.
+Seniority will begin to accumulate on the date an individual becomes employed in a position within the bargaining unit.
+Continuous service will reflect the uninterrupted service of an employee as calculated by years/days of service.
+Continuous service will be interrupted only when a "break in service" occurs.
+A "break in service" will occur in the following instances:

-- 1. Resignation/Separation;
+- A. Resignation/Separation;

-- 2. Removal/Dismissal;
+- B. Removal/Dismissal;

-- 3. Failure to return from an authorized leave of absence.
+- C. Failure to return from an authorized leave of absence.

-As established in Section 19.1 seniority shall begin to accumulate on the date an individual becomes employed in a position within the bargaining unit; however, should more than one (1) individual be hired on the same day, seniority preference will be determined by the individual's relative ranking in the selection process.
-An individual with a higher ranking shall always receive seniority preference over an individual with a lower ranking.
+As established in Section 19.1 seniority will begin to accumulate on the date an individual becomes employed in a position within the bargaining unit; however, should more than one (1) individual be hired on the same day, seniority preference will be determined by the individual's relative ranking in the selection process.
+An individual with a higher ranking will always receive seniority preference over an individual with a lower ranking.

-A "break in service" shall not occur if an employee is reinstated due to the disaffirmance of removal or layoff.
-An employee who has a "break in service" and who is subsequently rehired or reinstated shall not receive continuous service credit for the time spent during the "break in service"; however, the employee shall receive continuous credit except for the period of time in which the "break in service" occurred.
+A "break in service" will not occur if an employee is reinstated due to the disaffirmance of removal or layoff.
+An employee who has a "break in service" and who is subsequently rehired or reinstated will not receive continuous service credit for the time spent during the "break in service"; however, the employee will receive continuous credit except for the period of time in which the "break in service" occurred.